Check for power source:

 Memory level (RAM):

 Ensure that you select the required memory level (RAM) during imaging.
 It is recommended to select the memory level as medium, since, if the memory level is low, image creation speed might slow down and if the memory level is high, too much of RAM will be consumed during the imaging process.
 If the imaging machine is going to be idle, you can select memory level as High, since the RAM consumption will not affect any other process and the imaging will be faster.

 During the process of imaging, drivers will be automatically collected from the imaging machine and stored in a repository.
 It is recommended to use a local share while configuring this repository, since this repository is needed to be accessible always to store the drivers from the imaging machine.

 During imaging, System/Firmware partitions, OS reserved partitions and OS partitions will be selected as default, ensure that you do not deselect them, as these partitions are required to boot the system after OS deployment.

 Check for external devices:Ensure that you do not connect or disconnect any external devices to the machine during the imaging process.
 When it is connected, the newly detected registry components might interrupt the imaging process.

 Network and hard disk drivers are needed for PE media creation.
 Hence, once you add these drivers to the repository get them updated using the Re-scan option for the changes to reflect.

-Ensure that port 69 is not used by any other process as it is used for configuring DHCP server.
+Ensure that port 69 is not used by any other process as it is used for configuring PXE server.
 Refer this document for more details